bbc/gel-grid/README.md

 sass --load-path=node_modules/ <options>
 ```

-whereas within nodejs you can call compile ot compileAsync:
+With nodejs you can call `compile` or `compileAsync`:
 ```js
 await sass.compileAsync(file, { loadPaths: ['./node_modules'] })
 ```

-This ensures the dependencies required by this module can be loaded correctly.
+This ensures the dependencies can be loaded correctly.

 ## Usage